reifmaxi/unordered-maths/README.md

 ### LuaTeX

-My documents are written in LuaLaTeX, a LaTeX variant for the LuaTex engine.
+My documents are written in LuaLaTeX, a LaTeX variant for the LuaTeX engine.
 This has the following advantages:
 - native Unicode support, hence no need for [inputenc](https://www.ctan.org/pkg/inputenc)
 - support for AAT and OpenType fonts via [fontspec](https://www.ctan.org/pkg/fontspec)